“There is no economic world.”

 As indisputable as this first appears, I find it dissatisfying on several counts.
 (Note that I am not picking on UnlearningEcon specifically, but feel that he best articulates the following implicit theses.
 I also want to shake up his priors, given his apparent jadedness of late.)

 First, it demands that all of the statements of economics become subordinate to anecdotal (and thus conceptual) discourse, i.e. it demands that economics have a ‘world’.
 Moreover, to give case studies a central role in the construction of economic theory implies that the ideal for economic theory is to develop a mode of analysis that is as richly detailed as the actual psychosocial processes that inform business decisions: in short, a (social) theory of everything.
 Instead, I agree with Friedman’s claim that trying to do economics by asking businesspeople why they make their decisions “is about on a par with trying to do medicine by asking octogenarians how they account for their long life” (1966: 31).
-Whereas UnlearningEcon rightly draws attention to the unrealistic assumptions of economic theory, I don’t believe that the connection between these and the empirical failings of economics is quite as direct as he would like.
+Whereas UnlearningEcon aptly draws attention to the unrealistic assumptions of economic theory, I don’t believe that the connection between these and the empirical failings of economics is quite as direct as he would like.
 Instead, I want to suggest that economics is a form of empiricism that is non-anecdotal—much like how statistics makes use of numerical properties insofar as they can generalize a sample, but never purports to ‘represent’ anything by its formulas.
 One example is how “the infinite is often the best approximation of the finite” (Ayache 2007: 262).
 It is well-known, for example, that the Fundamental Theorem of Welfare Economics is only tenable given the existence of a complete set of derivatives markets.
-For all practical purposes, therefore, zero arbitrage is the same as infinite arbitrage.
+For all practical purposes, therefore, infinite arbitrage is the same as zero arbitrage.
 Moreover, even in the cases of ‘rational agents’, economics makes use of properties such as the law of large numbers to internalize its own bias: if firms consistently go against economic rationality, after all, they will go out of business and be dropped from the sample.
 As an interesting consequence, it is not legitimate to think of economic principles either as synchronic (ahistorical) or purely as social constructions, which leads to our next point.

 Second, UnlearningEcon assumes that economics centers on theory to the near-total exclusion of practice.
 In this view, theories are created (typically by ivory tower academics) as a priori knowledge, and empiricism is brought into the picture afterward for the sake of ‘falsification’.
 Yet, this characterization is misleading.
 Economic knowledge is not general, but generic.
 Much of this disparity is captured in the distinction of ‘laws’ vs. ‘principles’.
 It’s curious, after all, that economics has been always been framed in terms of ‘principles’, though nobody can really say what a principle is.
 A scientific ‘law’ is universal, holding in all cases; ‘general’ differs from ‘universal’ mainly in terms of quantity, holding in most cases.
 ‘Generic’, however, is of a different order; Laruelle (2008) defines it as: